Stability takes Scotland to a good place - Clarke

 Scotland captain Andy Robertson: "The game against Cyprus in March looks comfortable on paper but people have to remember it was 1-0 until the 87th minute, so it was hard fought.
 We deserved to win that day, we played well, and it will take another performance like that.

 "The four wins have all been different.
 It's been a perfect campaign so far and it's up to us to continue that.
-This game is massive.
-A win puts us in a really good spot.
+This game is massive, a win puts us in a really good spot.

 "None of the lads are getting ahead of themselves.
 It's just halfway and we need to finish the job."

-Cyprus manager Temur Ketsbaia: "I believe Scotland have already qualified, although I don't know if they'll finish in first or second place.
+Cyprus manager Temuri Ketsbaia: "I believe Scotland have already qualified, although I don't know if they'll finish in first or second place.

 "We know it will be difficult.
 Scotland have players with real quality who are playing in the Premier League."